DonRenando/artifactory-go-example/README.md

 `> jfrog rt go build --no-registry`

 4. Now that we fetched the project dependency sources from GitHub, let's create modules out of them and push them to Artifactory.
 As the previous command, this needs to be only done once.
 Once we published the modules to Artifactory, they are there for the other developers to use.
-We will use the virtual repositoriy again, this time uploading files through it to *go-local*.
+We will use the virtual repository again, this time uploading files through it to *go-local*.

 `> jfrog rt go-publish go --self=false --deps=ALL`